dqborim/Home_Credit_Risk_Extensive_EDA/README.md

 prepare the data for modeling.

 Instructions for the notebook:
-Download the jupyter notebook, images and the dataset folder into the same folder.
+Download the jupyter notebook, images and all the csv dataset files into the same folder.
+Copy the csv files to a new folder named Datasets.
+The notebook will be ready to run.